Matamata-Animator/Matamata/readme.md

 Do you use this project and want to see a new feature added?
 Open an issue with the tag *feature request* and say what you want.

-Want to try your hand writing code?
+Want to try your hand at writing code?
 Create a fork, upload your code, and make a pull request.
 Anything from fixing formatting/typos to entirely new features is welcome!

 Don't know what to work on?
 Take a look at the issues page to see what improvements people want.
 Anything marked *good first issue* should be great for newcomers!